B-Mohammed2/canvas/README.md

 ## How it works
 the website is not very deffrent from other common canvas app or programs. you have all the canvas to draw on and buttons that their appearence discribes its function to be used to make your drawing eassier.

+## Acknowledgments

+We would like to express our sincere gratitude and acknowledge the following resources for their valuable contributions to this project:

+- **Flaticon** (https://www.flaticon.com) and **Font Awesome** (https://fontawesome.com): We extend our special thanks to Flaticon and Font Awesome for providing an extensive collection of high-quality icons used in the tool bar of our application.
+These icons have greatly enhanced the visual appeal and functionality of our project.

+- **OpenAI's ChatGPT**: We would like to express our deep appreciation to OpenAI's ChatGPT for providing invaluable assistance and guidance throughout the development of this project.
+ChatGPT has been instrumental in answering our questions, providing explanations, and offering solutions, making this project possible.

+- **Mozilla Developer Network** (https://developer.mozilla.org/en-US/docs/Web/JavaScript): We would like to acknowledge the Mozilla Developer Network (MDN) for their comprehensive and reliable documentation on JavaScript.
+MDN has served as an essential resource, providing in-depth explanations, examples, and references, enabling us to leverage the power of JavaScript effectively.

+- **W3Schools** (https://www.w3schools.com): We express our appreciation to W3Schools for their informative and user-friendly tutorials and references.
+W3Schools has been an invaluable resource, providing us with practical examples and guidance on various web development topics, including HTML, CSS, and JavaScript.

+We are grateful for the contributions of these resources, which have significantly enriched our project and helped us in achieving our goals.

 ##  How to deploying